 Each classroom has a Virtues Display as well as beautiful signs in and around school.
 The virtues are linked to the school’s house point reward system and each child records the times they have clearly demonstrated a virtue or are working towards developing that aspect of themselves on their class charts.
 The children experience intrinsic spiritual development as they mature and learn who God is calling them to be through the understanding of the virtues.

-This half term, we are growing to be Compassionate and Loving.
+This half term, we are growing to be Eloquent and Truthful.

 Pupils are growing to be eloquent and truthful in what they say of themselves, the relations between people, and the world.